pingidentity/terraform-provider-pingone/docs/resources/password_policy.md

 page_title: "pingone_password_policy Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage PingOne password policies
+  Resource to create and manage PingOne password policies in an environment.
 ---

 # pingone_password_policy (Resource)

-Resource to create and manage PingOne password policies
+Resource to create and manage PingOne password policies in an environment.

 ## Example Usage